 Making your own potpourri is super simple.
 Are you ready to make your own?

 - Fruit (almost any variety works; I prefer apples and oranges, especially when making fruit salad to avoid wasting peels)

 - Ziplock Baggie

-- Spices (any will do, but cinnamon, cloves, vanilla beans, and nutmeg are great)
+- Spices (cinnamon, cloves, vanilla beans, and nutmeg work exceptionally well)

 Preparing Your Fruits

 For the citrus peels, begin by cutting orange and lemon peels into small pieces, ensuring that each piece is no larger than 1/2″ wide.
 Slice these peels thinly, with a thickness no greater than 1/4″.

 As for other fruits like apples, peaches, and pears, slice them into thin pieces, maintaining a thickness of no more than 1/4″.
 It’s advisable to save the peels for dehydration, as they can be later included in the potpourri mixture, adding an extra layer of fragrance.